nikhil-alladi/syslab-final/README.md

-A dual-purpose bridge solver for bidding and playing.
+A hand solver for the card game Bridge.
-This project is currently in the process of development.
-I am currently working on developing the playing-side system, using a hand predictor to then feed into a DDS to create a solved state.
+It uses a PIMC model and the DDS module by Bo Haglund to predict and then solve a state using the bids leading up to and forming the contract.